 The plunger, sometimes called "a plumber's helper" is one of the greatest and most convenient household plumbing tools.
 The often underappreciated plunger gets a bad rap but when you need one and are without one, you’ll develop a real appreciation for its attributes.

-Plungers come in two varieties: toilet plungers and sink plungers.
+Before we explain how to use a plunger, you need to know that plungers come in two varieties: toilet plungers and sink plungers.
 The design with a more shallow suction cup is a sink plunger.
-However, this plunger will also work on toilet clogs in a pinch but not as well as the deeper cup design that is specifically designed for toilets.
+However, this plunger will also work on toilet clogs in a pinch but not as well.
+The best toilet plungers have the deeper cup design that is specifically designed for toilets.
 Notice that it has an extended cup at its base, which helps it get a better seal around a toilet drain.

 Remember, while a sink plunger may work in a toilet, the dedicated toilet plunger (like the black one shown in the photo) is not very effective on a kitchen or bathroom sink clog because the bottom cup just gets in the way.
 Fortunately, plungers are inexpensive so Roto-Rooter recommends you keep both types around the house.

 Grip the handle with both hands and slide the cup over the drain hole.
 Make sure there is water surrounding the drain hold, whether it’s a sink or toilet.
 Plunging a dry hole is largely ineffective but when some water is in the line and around the plunger, it becomes more effective at establishing a vacuum inside the drainpipe.
 Thrust up and down several times then pull back in a popping motion from the drain.
 In most cases this will dislodge the clog and establish proper drainage.